The Environment Benefits of Waste Management

 The U.K. has set a target for recycling 50% of its waste by 2020.
 Different laws protect society from the accumulation of excess waste.
 By following proper waste management etiquette, businesses can avoid the need for heavy fines.
 By reducing waste, we can protect valuable resources from pollution and exploitation.
 Landfills take up valuable land and pose substantial risks to groundwater.

 Furthermore, incinerators generate air pollution and degrade resources.
 Thus, the environmental benefits of waste management are a double-win situation for both businesses and citizens.
-So, if you’re looking for ways to reduce your waste and increase your business’s sustainability, waste management could be the answer.
+So, waste management could be the answer if you’re looking for ways to reduce waste and increase your business’s sustainability.
 While there are numerous benefits to waste management, most are unrelated to the environment.

-In addition to minimising the impact on the environment, they also contribute to the company’s financial health.
+In addition to minimising the environmental impact, they also contribute to the company’s financial health.
 For example, a recent study by Boston Consulting Group shows that companies that have improved their sustainability performance have higher stock market valuations and higher profit margins.
-However, the process of implementing more sustainable waste management is far easier said than done.
+However, implementing more sustainable waste management is far easier said than done.

 If you lack the assets or expertise in waste management, it is best to partner with a proven waste management provider.
 The latter has the regulatory knowledge to ensure that their solutions comply with laws and regulations.

-Using the Environmental Protection Agency’s iWARM tool, researchers calculated the amount of energy saved when recycling common household materials.
+Researchers used the Environmental Protection Agency’s iWARM tool to calculate the energy saved when recycling common household materials.
 These savings could make recycling more affordable than purchasing raw materials, though many other costs may also be involved.
 In addition, recycling aluminium requires fewer resources than other materials, which can add considerable savings.

 The San Diego County Office of Education study revealed that one glass bottle recycled will save enough energy to power a light bulb for four hours.
 Incineration, meanwhile, is a less energy-efficient method of waste management.
 While incineration does save energy, it also carries several environmental risks.
 It uses less space and emits fewer pollutants than recycling.
 Another waste management method involves burning municipal solid waste to produce energy.